Parameterized Algorithms for Kidney Exchange: Introduction

-Typically, kidney exchange happens in a cyclical manner.
-The problem is represented as a directed graph: a patient along with his/her donor is a vertex; we add directed edges from a vertex $u$ to all other vertices whose patients are compatible with the donor of the vertex $u$.
-In a (directed) cycle, the patient of every vertex receives a kidney from the donor of the previous vertex along the cycle.
-Donors do not have any legal obligation to donate kidneys and thus, technically speaking, a donor can leave the program as soon as his/her corresponding patient receives a kidney~\cite{ke05,segev2005kidney}.
-This is not only unfair but also leaves a patient without any donor.
+Typically, kidney exchanges happen in a cyclical manner.
+The problem is represented as a directed graph: a recipient along with his/her donor is a vertex; we add directed edges from a vertex $u$ to all other vertices whose recipients are compatible with the donor of the vertex $u$.
+In a (directed) cycle, the recipient of every vertex receives a kidney from the donor of the previous vertex along the cycle.
+Donors do not have any legal obligation to donate kidneys and thus, technically speaking, a donor can leave the program as soon as his/her corresponding recipient receives a kidney~\cite{ke05,segev2005kidney}.
+This is not only unfair but also leaves a recipient without any donor.
 To avoid this problem, all kidney transplantations along a cycle are done simultaneously.
 As each transplantation involves two surgeries, logistic and human resource constraints allow only a few surgeries to be carried out simultaneously.
 For this reason, most kidney exchange platforms allow transplantation along cycles of very small length only~\cite{ke05,AbrahamBS07,manlove2015paired,mak2017kidney}.

-Sometimes we have {\em altruistic donors} (a.k.a {\em non-directed donors (NDDs)}) who do not have patients paired with them.
-This allows us to have kidney transplantations along with chains (directed paths) also starting from some altruistic vertices -- an altruistic donor donates his/her kidney to some compatible patient whose paired donor donates his/her kidney to the next patient along the chain and so on.
-Some platform allows non-simultaneous surgeries along a chain since a broken chain is less harmful than a broken cycle --- it does not leave any patient without donor~\cite{anderson}.
+Sometimes we have {\em altruistic donors} (a.k.a {\em non-directed donors (NDDs)}) who do not have recipients paired with them.
+This allows us to have kidney transplantations along with chains (directed paths) also starting from some altruistic vertices --- an altruistic donor donates his/her kidney to some compatible recipient whose paired donor donates his/her kidney to the next recipient along the chain and so on.
+Some platform allows non-simultaneous surgeries along a chain since a broken chain is less harmful than a broken cycle --- it does not leave any recipient without donor~\cite{anderson}.
 However, broken chains also lead to unfairness and thus platforms usually only allow small chains for transplantation.
-Thus, in the presence of altruistic donors, the fundamental problem of kidney exchange becomes the following: find a collection of disjoint cycles and chains starting from altruistic vertices which covers a maximum number of non-altruistic vertices.
-We refer to \Cref{def:prob} in \Cref{sec:prelim} for formal definition of the kidney exchange problem.
+Thus, in the presence of altruistic donors, the fundamental problem of kidney exchanges becomes the following: find a collection of disjoint cycles and chains starting from altruistic vertices which covers a maximum number of non-altruistic vertices.
+We refer to \Cref{def:prob} in \Cref{sec:prelim} for formal definition of the \KE problem.